WingDr/siyuan-plugin-sidebar-memo/README.md

 # Sidebar Memo

-> Display your memos in the sidebar

-## Usage
+## Usage Instructions

-After installing the plugin, you can open the sidebar display by clicking on the "Sidebar Memo" button in the top bar and selecting "Toggle Sidebar Memo Display".
-Clicking again will close it.
+After installing the plugin, you can open the sidebar display by clicking on the "Sidebar Memo" button in the top bar and selecting "Open Sidebar Memos".
+Clicking again will close it (at this point, the button text will change to "Close Sidebar Memos").

+## Reasons for Sidebar Not Displaying

+1. Check if the window width of SiYuan Note is sufficiently large.
+The sidebar won't be displayed if the window width is less than 500px.
+2. Ensure that the right-side blank space of the note editor is large enough.
+The sidebar won't be displayed if the right-side blank space is less than 250px.

 ## Theme Compatibility / Customizing Memo Styles